anuprulez/similar_galaxy_workflow/README.md

     - Enable and then set the property `enable_tool_recommendation` to `true`
     - Enable and then set the property `model_path` to `database/trained_model.hdf5`

-7. Now go to the workflow editor and choose any tool from the tool box.
+7. Now go to the workflow editor and choose any tool from the toolbox.
 Then, you can see a `right-arrow` in top-right of the tool.
 Click on it to see the recommended tools to be used after the previously chosen tool.

 ## Tool prediction in action